QuickFastly/Nova-Regna/World/Organizations/Corporations/Nagase.md

 Strider

-The Strider program is Nagase's contribution to the international space station project, being a dedicated personnel shuttle.
+The Strider program is Nagase's contribution to the [[Global Space Platform]] project, being a dedicated personnel shuttle.
 It is a single stage to orbit craft with a capacity of 2 crew and 5 passengers, capable of both taking off and landing on an ordinary aircraft runway.
 Strider 1 was launched in 1998 at full capacity to fill the newly completed space station.
 It has since completed 34 more round trips and is still considered to be in service.
 Strider 2 was launched in 1999, but was tragically lost during landing due to an engine malfunction, killing all passengers.
 Strider 3 was launched in 2006, but aborted mission before exiting the atmosphere due to electrical malfunctions.
 The pilot shut down all non-critical electrical systems and safely landed the craft unassisted.
 It was studied extensively after that incident and now resides in an aerospace museum.
 Strider 4 was completed in 2008 but was immediately decommissioned after discovering a critical design flaw traced back to Strider 2.
 Strider 5 was launched in 2012 with no issues, has completed 21 round trips, and is still in service.

 Tomoe